lfiaschi/advanced-pymc-marketing-examples/blogs/optuna_pymc_marketing_blog.md

 ```

 **Note**: These reduced settings during optimization are a calculated risk.
 We accept potentially unreliable individual estimates in exchange for exploring more hyperparameter combinations.
 Always validate your final model with full MCMC settings.

+## What You Can (and Shouldn’t) Tune

+Unlike traditional ML not all parameters are fair game for optimization in Baysian modeling.
+In an MMM, some hyperparameters define the structure of your causal assumptions, while others can safely be treated as knobs to optimize for predictive performance.
+For instance, you can tune the Fourier order controlling seasonal complexity, the adstock lag length, and even the functional form of effects such as adstock or saturation (e.g., Hill vs. logistic).
+These choices shape how the model captures marketing dynamics without altering its causal foundations.

+However, you should not use Bayesian optimization to select *priors*.
+Priors encode external beliefs and domain knowledge—such as expected ROI ranges or plausible decay rates—and optimizing them purely for predictive accuracy defeats the Bayesian purpose.
+In other words, use Bayesian optimization to make your model smarter, not to make it forget what it’s supposed to believe.

 ## Implementation: The Complete Playbook